hamdani2020/profile_manager/README.md

      python3 /path/to/main.py
      ```
 3. **Run Manually (Optional)**: You can also run the script manually by navigating to the script's directory and executing:
-    - Make the file executate
+    - Make the file executable
     ```
     chmod +x main.py
     ```
+    - Run the script
    ```bash
    python3 main.py